RobertWeinmeister/dokuwiki-mermaid/README.md

 ## Configuration and Settings

 There is only one setting.
-You can chose which mermaid file and version you want to use:
+You can choose which Mermaid version you want to use:

- - the locally hosted file using the version that came with the plugin
+ - the locally hosted version
- - a remotely hosted file with the latest available version
+ - the remotely hosted, currently available, latest version
- - a remotely hosted file with a specific version
+ - a remotely hosted specific version

 ## Further information

-Mermaid supports multiple other diagrams besides the shown flowchart:
+Mermaid supports multiple other diagrams besides the shown flowchart, for example:
  - Sequence diagrams
  - Gantt diagrams
  - Class diagrams